neondatabase/website/content/docs/cloud/about.md

 ## Serverless

-Neon automatically and transparently scales up compute on demand in response to the app workload as well as scales down to zero on inactivity.
+Neon automatically and transparently scales up compute on demand in response to the app workload.
+Neo also scales down to zero on inactivity.
-Neon only charges for what you use and can deliver up to 10x reduction in cost.
+Since Neon is serverless it only charges for what you use and can deliver up to 10x reduction in cost.

 ## Built for developer productivity